Hobinnah/HahnDroneProject/HahnDroneSolution/README.md

 3. Command Prompt
    a.
 Open your command prompt application
    b.
-Navigate to the project's root folder ~\HahnDroneSolution\HahnDroneAPI
+Navigate to the project's root folder ~\HahnDroneSolution\HahnDroneSolution
    c. type "dotnet run" and click enter
    d. this will startup the application on port 5000 if available (localhost:{5000})
    e. to see the swagger page enter localhost:{5000}/swagger on your brower address tab